Built with Indexhibit

-The Foraminerals symposium provides a stage for scientists, outside of the usual academic platforms, and artists to share thoughts, images and stories inspired by biominerals.
+The Foraminerals symposium (De Ruimte, 11th of December 2019) provided a stage for scientists, outside of the usual academic platforms, and artists to share thoughts, images and stories inspired by biominerals.

 The symposium aims to enable connections between artists, architects, designers and scientists, and to offer new perspectives on our environment by merging the lenses of biogeochemistry and art.

-The evening will be moderated by Reef and Sponge scientists Dr. Alice Webb
+The evening was moderated by Reef and Sponge scientists Dr. Alice Webb

-Performance artist Ibelisse Guardia Ferragutti will open the evening with a shamanistic ritual to invite the spirit of the mineral
+Performance artist Ibelisse Guardia Ferragutti opened the evening with a shamanistic ritual to invite the spirit of the mineral

 Part I 20:30-21:30